getsentry/sentry-javascript/docs/tips/index.rst

       /example\.com/
     ]

 Since this accepts a regular expression, that would catch anything *.example.com or example.com exactly.
-See also: :ref:`Config: whitelistUrls<config-whitelist-urls>`
+See also: :ref:`Config: whitelistUrls<config-whitelist-urls>`.

+Next, checkout the list of :doc:`plugins </plugins/index>`_ we provide and see which are applicable to you.

 The community has compiled a list of common ignore rules for common things, like Facebook, Chrome extensions, etc. So it's recommended to at least check these out and see if they apply to you. `Check out the original gist <https://gist.github.com/impressiver/5092952>`_.